reduction in carbon emissions

 The CO2 can be combined with Mg(OH)2, which is abundantly available as gypsum, and can deliver new permanently stable building materials.
 It can also be processed to form carbon neutral aviation fuel, which is already being done in Canada.

-Our calculations are based on the following steps:
+Our analysis is based on the following steps:

 d) Rate of air processed by Epicam's liquefaction process for energy storage = 13.2 tons/hr/MW

-h) Therefore, if the LAES+ CO2 extraction system were to be operated at maximum capacity, it would be capable of reducing the atmospheric CO2 to a level almost half way (48%) to pre-industrial in 11.6 years.
+g) Therefore, if the LAES+ CO2 extraction system were to be operated at maximum capacity, it could be capable of reducing the atmospheric CO2 to a level almost half way (48%) to pre-industrial in 30 - 40 years, whilst showing only net benefit over cost.
 This would provide a significant level of operational control over climate change.
+This solution meets the required constraints of practicality, affordability and timeliness.

 -Anthony O. Dye, MD, Epicam Ltd.